 With so much to see in San Francisco, you’ll need to plan for reliable group transportation to get you to all of your inexpensive city stops.
 Although the city offers public transportation, it can be hard to navigate, and using it between every stop on your itinerary can get expensive.
 The famous cable cars are fun to ride for the experience, but using them for regular transport is a hassle.
 They often have long wait times for boarding due to their popularity, which may cause your group to have to separate to fit everyone in.

-Get around with a personal minibus instead, which is the perfect size to navigate the narrow, winding streets in the city.
+Get around with a San Francisco charter bus instead, which is the perfect size to navigate the narrow, winding streets in the city.
 The compact buses vary in size to fit up to 25 people, making them perfect for small groups.
 Amenities like WiFi and reclining seats are available to make your ride comfortable so you can stay energized for all of the activities you have planned.

 With transportation out of the way, you can focus on filling your trip itinerary!
 We’ve put together some of our favorite budget-friendly activities that everyone in your group will enjoy.